kl1nton/0_Essential_Lists/1_Anesthetics_and_ITU.md

----
-title:          "EL1: Anaesthetics and ITU"
-# author:         "Kenneth N. Linton"
-# date:           "20th November 2014"
-classoption:    a4paper
-output:         pdf_document
-fontsize:       12pt
-geometry:       margin=1in
----

-## Systemic Inflammatory Response Syndrome (SIRS) - EDIT
+## Systemic Inflammatory Response Syndrome (SIRS) - GOOD
 (Harmful and excessive response to an insult in the acute phase)

+- one
+- two
+- three
+- one
+- two
+- three
+- one
+- two
+- three
+- one
+- two
+- three

 ### Two or more of the following (T3W)
 - Tachycardia       > 90 bpm